Learning management system: User feedback

-Students' exchange of feedback both with teachers and their peers is possible through LMS.
-Teachers may create discussion groups to allow students feedback, share their knowledge on topics and increase the interaction in course.
-Students' feedback is an instrument which help teachers to improve their work, helps identify what to add or remove from a course, and ensures students feel comfortable and included.
+Students can exchange feedback with both teachers and their peers through the LMS.
+Teachers may create discussion groups to allow students to provide feedback, share their knowledge on topics, and increase interaction in the course.
+Students' feedback is an instrument that helps teachers improve their work, identify what to add or remove from a course, and ensure students feel comfortable and included.

 Synchronous and asynchronous learning

-Students can either learn asynchronously (on demand, self-paced) through course content such as pre-recorded videos, PDF, SCORM (Sharable Content Object Reference Model), discussion forums or they can undertake synchronous learning utilizing video conference communication, live discussions and chats.
+Students can either learn asynchronously (on demand, self-paced) through course content such as pre-recorded videos, PDF, SCORM (Sharable Content Object Reference Model), discussion forums, or they can undertake synchronous learning utilizing video conference communication, live discussions, and chats.

 Learning analytics

 Learning management systems will often incorporate dashboards to track student or user progress.
-They can then report on key items such as completion rates, attendance data and success likelihood.
+They can then report on key metrics such as completion rates, attendance data, and likelihood of success.
 Utilising these metrics can help facilitators better understand gaps in user knowledge.

 Learning management industry

 In the relatively new LMS market, commercial providers for corporate applications and education range from new entrants to those that entered the market in 1990.
 In addition to commercial packages, many open-source solutions are available.

-In the U.S. higher education market as of year end 2023, the top LMSs by a number of institutions were Instructure's Canvas (47%), D2L's Brightspace (19%), Anthology's Blackboard Learn (18%), and Moodle (11%).
-Worldwide, the picture was different, with Moodle having over 50% of the market share in Europe, Latin America, and Oceania.
+As of 2023, in the U.S. higher-education market, the leading LMSs by number of institutions are Canvas (Instructure), D2L Brightspace, Blackboard Learn (Anthology), and Moodle.
+According to the "State of Higher Ed LMS Market for US and Canada: Year-End 2023 Edition", Canvas holds approximately 41 % institutional market share, followed by Blackboard at 17%; Moodle and Brightspace are tied at about 16 % each.

 Many users of LMSs use an authoring tool to create content, which is then hosted on an LMS.
 In some cases, LMSs that do use a standard include a primitive authoring tool for basic content manipulation.
-More modern systems, in particular SaaS solutions have decided not to adopt a standard and have rich course authoring tools.
+More modern systems, in particular SaaS solutions, have chosen not to adopt a standard and instead offer rich course authoring tools.
 There are several standards for creating and integrating complex content into an LMS, including AICC, SCORM, xAPI, and Learning Tools Interoperability.
 However, using SCORM or an alternative standardized course protocol is not always required and can be restrictive when used unnecessarily.

-Evaluation of LMSs is a complex task and significant research supports different forms of evaluation, including iterative processes where students' experiences and approaches to learning are evaluated.
+Evaluation of LMSs is a complex task, and substantial research supports various forms of evaluation, including iterative processes that assess students' experiences and approaches to learning.

 Advantages and disadvantages

-Both supporters and critics of LMSs recognize the importance of developing 21st century skills; however, the controversy lies in whether or not they are practical for both teachers and students.
+Both supporters and critics of LMSs recognize the importance of developing 21st century skills; however, the controversy lies in whether they are practical for teachers and students alike.

 In one study, an LMS led to a reported higher computer self-efficacy, while participants reported being less satisfied with the learning process that is achieved in the LMS.
 A study among Indian students has suggested that a negative experience with an LMS can leave "the learner with a passive, un-engaging experience, leading to incomplete learning and low performance".

 Advantages

-There are six major advantages of LMS which in themselves constitute the concept of LMS.
+There are six major advantages of LMS, which in themselves constitute the concept of LMS.